gigante762/burguerStore/README.md

 ## Orders
-It will generate an order id, and the user must to see the status of the id (Aguardando, em preparo, enviado, concluído)
+It will generate an order id, and the user must to see the status of the id (Aguardando, em preparo, enviado, concluído) ['pending', 'processing', 'shipped', 'delivered', 'canceled']
 - [ ] All the data above in 'inputs'
 - [ ] order status